CryptoTengo/PanjoCoin/docs/WhitePaper.md

 In a quiet district of Tbilisi, where old chestnut trees lean over the avenue, stands the **M. Iashvili Central Children's Hospital**.

-A place where children fight serious illnesses such as oncological hematology and neurosurgical conditions.
+A place where children face serious medical conditions and long recovery journeys.

-One day, a Shar Pei named **Panjo** passed by the hospital.
+One day, a Shar Pei named **Panjo** appeared near the hospital.

-He had no money or power — only a wrinkled face and a loving heart.
+He had no power or status — only a calm presence and a gentle nature.

-From the third floor of the hospital, a child was crying.

-Panjo stopped, looked up, and saw the tear-streaked face in the window.

-He smiled — not for food or reward, but simply because he could not do otherwise.

-He began to play, wagging his tail and moving clumsily in a joyful way.

-And the child smiled back.
+From a hospital window, a child noticed him and smiled for the first time that day.

+Panjo responded simply by staying, playing, and bringing quiet comfort.

-That moment became the beginning of something greater.
+That moment became a repeated ritual.

-From that day, Panjo returned again and again.

-The children waited for him.
-They laughed.
-The pain became lighter.
+The children began to wait for him.

+Over time, Panjo became a symbol of emotional relief and presence.

-This is how the idea of PanjoCoin was born — not as a financial instrument, but as a symbol of a smile that cannot be bought, only shared.
+PanjoCoin was created as a digital representation of that idea:

-Today, this story lives on the blockchain.
+> a simple, shareable symbol of comfort and positivity.

-Every PNJC token represents that smile.
+Every PNJC token represents that narrative.

 ---